for Lent 2015

 The Catholic Diocese of Broken Bay has been creating lectio divina guides for the Seasons of Lent and Advent since 2009.
 During the past 6 years, these guides have reached over 70,000 people across every diocese in Australia and beyond.

-Lectio divina for Lent 2016 is out now as a PDF booklet for you to print as an A5 spread.
+Lectio divina for Advent 2016 is out now as a PDF booklet for you to print.
 You may also choose to simply download the reflections for each Sunday alone.

 For more information contact Annie Carrett on 02 9847 0724 or email firstname.lastname@example.org